Hideaway (De'Lacy song)

 "Hideaway" is a song by American house music group De'Lacy, featuring vocals by Rainie Lassiter.
-It is the group's most successful single and is written by Kevin Hedge and Josh Milan, produced by Blaze and released by labels Easy Street, deConstruction and BMG.
+It is the group's most successful single and is written by Kevin Hedge and Josh Milan, produced by Blaze and released by labels Easy Street and deConstruction/BMG.
 The 1995 Deep Dish remix peaked at number-one in Italy.
 It also reached number nine in the UK and number 38 on the Billboard Hot Dance Club Play chart in the US.
-A music video was made for the Deep Dish remix, featuring Lassiter performing on sites in New York City.
+A music video was made for the Deep Dish remix, featuring Lassiter performing on locations in New York City.
 The song has been remixed and re-released several times.
 A remixed version, called "Hideaway 1998", which featured a mix by Nu‑Birth, peaked at number 21 in 1998 in the UK.
 The song was released a third time in 2006 and reached number 82 in the Netherlands.

 In 2022, British disc jockey and BBC Radio 1 host Pete Tong teamed up with Eats Everything (aka Daniel Pearce) to deliver a spin on "Hideaway", giving it a stylish twist.
-It was featured on their album Pete’s Everything Club Rub which was made available via Ministry of Sound.
+It was featured on the album Pete’s Everything Club Rub, which was made available via Ministry of Sound.

 Background and release

-"Hideaway" was originally released by Easy Street Records, one of the longest-established house labels in the US.
+"Hideaway" was originally released by Easy Street Records, one of the longest-established house-music labels in the US.
 It became one of the most talked about records at the 1995 Popkomm event and was picked up by Jim Ingles, A&R manager at Kickin subsidiary Slip'N'Slide Records.
 The production was handled by New York production team Blaze and remixes by electronic music duo Deep Dish, consisting of Ali "Dubfire" Shirazinia and Sharam Tayebi, were made.
-Slip'N'Slide felt these mixes were so good and so strong, that they decided to release "Hideaway" as a 12-inch doublepack, an unusual move by the label.
-However, to capitalise on the record's success, and to comply with singles chart restrictions, the track listing were reorganised so the track could be released as a 12-inch single and thus qualify for a chart placing.
+Slip'N'Slide felt these mixes were so good and so strong, that they decided to release "Hideaway" as a 12-inch double pack, an unusual move by the label.
+However, to capitalize on the record's success, and to comply with singles chart restrictions, the track listing were reorganized so the track could be released as a 12-inch single and thus qualify for a chart placing.
 After it crossed over from the Club Chart Top 10 into the UK Singles Charts at number nine, other European and Asian territories were picking it up.
 Polydor Records in Benelux made it a priority record.

 Slip'N'Slide label manager Max told in an interview with Music Week, "I met Deep Dish in New York and heard their work on Quench and I was raving about it.
 Coincidentally, Jim had heard a Deep Dish mix of Joi Cardwell's "Trouble" at somebody's house, and loved it.
 He said a Deep Dish mix would be perfect for De'Lacy and he sorted it out."